CastraRegina/ars-est-in-v_rb0/README.md

   - Pure energy, Heureka, be inspired, high life (cannabis leaf),
   - give us today our daily bread, those who die sooner are dead longer,
   - if looks could kill,
+  - crumpy cat - crumpy by nature
+  - Do not get too excited, it's just a card with Easter greetings

 - Further ideas and variations
   - Shape